mdazharsohail452-oss/Rock-paper-game-/README.md

 If a round is tied, replay until there is a winner for that round.

-The first to 3 points (out of possible 5 rounds) wins the match.​

 If a round is tied, replay until there is a winner for that round